Cook Like Czechs

 • 3 eggs

-• 1 cup water for pouring to a baking dish
+• 1 cup water for pouring in a baking dish

 • 1 Tablespoon lard or unsalted butter, to grease a baking dish